 Step 2: Head Over to the Setting

-Click the “Gear” icon on the left-hand side of the screen which should open a new window.
+Click the “Gear” icon on the screen’s left side to open a new window.

 Step 3: Go to Monitoring Tab and Turn on the GPU Usage Sensors

-In the Settings Menu, head over the “Monitoring” tab above.
+In the Settings Menu, head to the “Monitoring” tab above.

-In the sensors shown under the “Active Hardware Monitor Graphs” turn on all the sensors corresponding to GPU Usage.
+The sensors showed under the “Active Hardware Monitor Graphs” turn on all the sensors corresponding to GPU Usage.

 In my case, the sensors in question are as follows:

-- GPU 1 Usage – GPU 1 refers to dedicated graphics card
+- GPU 1 Usage – GPU 1 refers to the dedicated graphics card

-- GPU 2 Usage – GPU 2 refers to integrated graphics card
+- GPU 2 Usage – GPU 2 refers to the integrated graphics card

-To check which sensors refers to what GPU, go to the “General” tab in the Settings Window and under “Master Graphics Processor Selection” drop down menu check what GPU1 and GPU2 refers to.
+To check which sensors refer to what GPU, go to the “General” tab in the Settings Window, and under the “Master Graphics Processor Selection” drop-down menu, check what GPU1 and GPU2 refer to.

-To activate these sensors, I need to first press the Check Mark next to GPU 1 Usage and GPU 2 Usage sensors.
+I must press the Check Mark next to GPU 1 Usage and GPU 2 Usage sensors to activate these sensors.

-Then I need to select GPU 1 Usage and GPU 2 Usage sensors individually and press “Show in On-Screen Display” check box in the “CPU Temperature Graph Properties”.
+Then I need to individually select GPU 1 Usage and GPU 2 Usage sensors and press the “Show in On-Screen Display” check box in the “CPU Temperature Graph Properties.”

 What Does the Check Mark Do?

-The Check Mark enables the sensors and allows the particular sensors to records its data on the monitoring graph.
+The Check Mark enables the sensors and allows the particular sensor to record its data on the monitoring graph.

-You can access the monitoring graph from Main Screen by heading over to the “Hardware Monitor” section.
-Press the little “Monitor” icon in the Main Screen of the utility.
+You can access the monitoring graph from Main Screen by heading to the “Hardware Monitor” section.
+Press the little “Monitor” icon on the Main Screen of the utility.

-This chart shows the historical data regarding the GPU Usage.
-Of particular importance are the max usage recorded.
+This chart shows the historical data regarding GPU Usage.
+Of particular importance is the max usage recorded.

 Step 4: Fire Up Your Game

-Run your game.
-On the top left-side of the game, you will now be able to see the GPU Usage for GPU 1 and GPU 2.
+You can just run your game.
+On the top left side of the game, you can now see the GPU Usage for GPU 1 and GPU 2.

-If you cannot see the value press ALT+O ; this is default toggle for turning the value ON and OFF.
+If you cannot see the value, press ALT+O; this is the default toggle for turning the value ON and OFF.

-You can see here that my dedicated graphics card is being used quite heavily in this game indicating that primary graphics card being used for this game is the GTX 1050Ti.
+You can see here that my dedicated graphics card is being used quite heavily in this game, indicating that the primary graphics card being used for this game is the GTX 1050Ti.

-Had this game being running on GPU 2, or on the Intel HD 630, then the dedicated graphics card usage would have been close to 0%.
+Had this game been running on GPU 2 or the Intel HD 630, the dedicated graphics card usage would have been close to 0%.